Padikuor/TDF_BerkeleyMDes/README.md

-I really enjoyed working with Paola as well and I belief through this I have made a lifelong friend!
+I really enjoyed working with Paola as well and I believe through this I have made a lifelong friend!